andyjchan/andyjchan/README.md

 ## Name - Jechan An
-## Affiliated School - AI/SW department of Gachon University
+## School - AI/SW department of Gachon University
 I am learning how to use GitHub through Open Source SW class.
 I am planning to study programming hard and upload various projects.
 Thank you!!😁

 <!--